coder/code-server/docs/npm.md

 A `postinstall.sh` script will attempt to run.
 Select your terminal (e.g git bash) as the default application for .sh files.
 If an additional dialog does not appear, run the install command again.

 If the `code-server` command is not found, you'll need to [add a directory to your PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
-To find the directory, use the following commands:
+To find the directory, use the following command:

 ```shell
 yarn global bin